prmcmanus/prmcmanus/README.md

 👋 Hi, I’m @prmcmanus

-Profile photo was to enrage my daughter.
-Worked a charm 😂
+My profile photo was made to enrage my daughter.
+It worked a charm 😂

 I've built:
 - Android images

 After "Stagefright" was patched, I continued to build images for older devices that couldn't upgrade to the latest version of Android.
+I've also merged projects to make my own release.

+- Linux Distributions for diagnostic repair.

+For work, used for thousands of repairs to enable diagnostics that didn't rely on viewing or unencrypting customer data.
+Customised for that employer, using their branding

 - Patched Linux kernels

-For my device at home
+For my device at home.

-- custom Linux Distributions for diagnostic repair.

-For work, used for thousands of repairs to enable diagnostics that didn't rely on viewing or unencrypting customer data.

 I'm here to learn more and contribute towards projects where possible.